 The LANCAM automatically stores the address of the first empty memory location in the Next Free Address register, which is then used as a memory address pointer for M@NF operations.
-The Next Free Address register, shown in Next Free Address Bits on page 24, can be read using a TCO NF instruction.
-By taking /EC LOW during the TCO NF instruction cycle, only the device with /FI LOW and /FF HIGH outputs the contents of its Next Free Address register, giving the Next Free address in a system of daisy-chained devices.
+The Next Free Address register, shown in Table 10 on page 22, can be read using a TCO NF instruction.
+By taking /EC LOW during the TCO NF instruction cycle, only the device with /FI LOW and /FF HIGH will output the contents of its Next Free Address register, which gives the Next Free address in a system of daisy-chained devices.
 The Next Free address may be read from a specific device in the chain by setting the Device Select register to the value of the desired device's Page address and leaving /EC HIGH.

 The Full Flag daisy chain causes only the device whose /FI input is LOW and /FF output HIGH to respond to an instruction using the Next Free address.
 After a reset, the Next Free Address register is set to zero.